 Medical malpractice is a common occurrence in the United States.
-According to a recent report from Keller & Keller accident and wrongful death attorneys, medical malpractice is the third most common reason for death in the country, accounting for 225,000 deaths each year.
-Medical malpractice happens when a doctor or other medical professional injures a patient by providing negligent medical care by making an error regarding surgery, treatment or diagnosis.
+According to a recent report from Johns Hopkins University, medical malpractice is the third most common reason for death in the country, accounting for 225,000 deaths each year.
+Medical malpractice happens when a doctor or other medical professional injures a patient by providing negligent medical care by making an error regarding surgery, treatment, or diagnosis.

 Lawsuits related to this type of malpractice fall under tort reform and are typically handled by a personal injury attorney.
 Rules regarding medical malpractice can vary by state, although certain general principles apply to all cases and give clear indications as to whether a given type of injury falls under this category.